Close Menu

 i.
 The SSA requires the diagnosis of chronic lymphocytic leukemia (CLL) to be documented by evidence of a chronic lymphocytosis of at least 10,000/mm3 for 3 months or longer, or other acceptable diagnostic techniques consistent with the prevailing state of medical knowledge and clinical practice.

 ii.
-They evaluate the complications and residual impairments from CLL under the appropriate listings, such as 13.05A2, or the hematological listings.
+They evaluate the complications and impairments from CLL under the appropriate listing, such as 13.05A2, or the hematological listings.

 d.
 Elevated white cell count.
-In cases of chronic leukemia (either myelogenous or lymphocytic), an elevated white cell count, in itself, is not a factor in determining the severity of the impairment.
+In cases of chronic leukemia, an elevated white cell count, in itself, is not a factor in determining the severity of the condition.

 3. Macroglobulinemia or heavy chain disease.
 The SSA requires the diagnosis of these diseases to be confirmed by protein electrophoresis or immunoelectrophoresis.
-They evaluate the resulting impairments under the appropriate listings, such as 13.05A2 or the hematological listings (7.00).
+They look at the resulting medical symptoms under the proper listing, such as listing 13.05A2 or the hematological listings.

-CANNON DISABILITY CAN WIN YOUR SSD & SSI DISABILITY BENEFITS
+WE CAN WIN YOUR SSD & SSI BENEFITS

 Throughout your case, our attorneys and staff will help you collect your medical records.
-We will help you prove your acute leukemia meets the SSA’s listing.
-If you have another form of cancer, like multiple myeloma, then read here.
+We will help you prove your acute leukemia meets SSA’s listing under step three of the review process.
+If you have another form of cancer, review information about multiple myeloma.

 Medical records are crucial to winning your case.
-Learn more about the importance of medical records here.
+Learn about the importance of medical records.
 Once the evidence is complete, your case will be ready for a hearing.
-Your day in court is before an administrative law judge for the Social Security Administration.
+Your day in court is before a judge from the SSA.
 And, you are the main witness.

-Prior to your hearing, we will meet with you to talk about the judge’s questions.
-We will try to explain what kinds of questions you will be asked.
+Prior to your hearing, we will meet with you to review the judge’s questions.
+We will explain what kinds of questions the judge will ask.
 Also, we will also try to prepare you to answer those questions.
-You will be answering questions about your disability.
+You will be answering questions about your cancer symptoms.
+The point of the questions is to discuss how you would be able to work, both physically and mentally, for 40 hours a week.

 Don’t take that chance.
-Hire a lawyer in Las Vegas, Nevada and Salt Lake City, Utah with the experience you need to win your disability case.
-Learn about Nevada Disability benefits here.
-Also, learn about Utah Disability benefits information here.
-If you need a disability lawyer in Colorado we can help you.
-Likewise, we represent claimants for California disability benefits too.
+Hire a lawyer in Las Vegas, Nevada and Salt Lake City, Utah with the experience you need to win your SSD case.
+Learn about Nevada SSD benefits.
+Also, review Utah SSDI and SSI benefits information.
+If you need a Social Security lawyer in Colorado, then we can also help you.
+Likewise, we represent clients for California SSDI benefits and Idaho SSD benefits.

 In the last 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Additionally, we have won over $100 million in ongoing and past due SSDI and SSI benefits for our clients.

 If you have any type of cancer, then you know you are not going to be able to work for more than 12 months.
-Therefore, you need to apply for SSDI benefits.
+Therefore, you need to apply for SSD benefits.
 You need to do so right away.
 Don’t wait.
 Apply for benefits even if you think you might go back to work.
-If you do go back to work, then you can always withdraw the application.
+If you do go back to work, then you can always tell the SSA you no longer need to pursue your application.

 We will use our skills to help you through the appeals process.
 It is our goal to win your case.
 But, it also our goal to make it easier for you.
 We offer a free review of your case.
-There is no obligation to become a client.
+There is no pressure to become a client.
 If you call, then you can simply ask questions.
-We will answer.
-Also, if we can’t help you, we will refer you to someone who can.
+Also, if we can’t help you, then we will refer you to someone who can.

-Cannon Disability brings over 60 years of legal experience to win your case.
-For instance, Dianna Cannon has been helping her clients with benefits people since graduating from law school in 1992.
+Our law firm brings over 60 years of legal experience to fight for you.
+For instance, Dianna Cannon has been helping her clients win benefits since 1992.
 Brett Bunkall and Andria Summers also have many years of legal experience.
-During our time in practice, we have won many cancer cases.
-You can learn more on our About Us page.
+Together, we have won over 20,000 SSD cases.
+You can learn about our lawyers and staff on our About Us page.

 If you or your child have acute leukemia, then contact us.
 We will help file your SSDI and SSI applications.
-Also, we will make sure the SSA uses the compassionate allowances rules when the look at your case.
+Also, we will make sure the SSA uses their special rules when the look at your case.
 This will make your claim move faster.
-You can trust that we will do everything in our power to win your SSDI and SSI benefits for acute leukemia.
+You can trust we will do everything in our power to win your SSDI and SSI benefits for acute leukemia.

-When you hire your attorney, choose one who has over 30 years of experience and a stellar record.
-You want the best law firm to help you.
-Find one who understands the system.
+When you hire an attorney, choose one who has decades of experience and a stellar record.
+You want the best SSD law firm to help you.
+Find a firm who understands the system.
 You need to win benefits.
-In order to win, you should choose a law firm who only practices Social Security law.
-Choose Cannon Disability.
+In order to win, you should choose a lawyer who is an expert in Social Security law.
+Choose our law firm to help you win SSDI and SSI benefits for leukemia.
 Contact us now.